cobalthq/cobalt-product-public-docs/content/en/Getting started/what-to-expect.md

    start remediating your code before you see a pentest report.
    {{% /alert %}}

-1. Once the pentest is complete, we move your pentest from _Planned_ to _Remediation_.
+1. Once the pentest is complete, we move your pentest from Planned to Remediation.
 1. You can start assessing all discovered vulnerabilities.
 In the Cobalt app, navigate to **Pentests**.
 Select your pentest, and navigate to the **Findings** tab.
    - Find the **State** list.
 Depending on your assessment, you can